moby/moby/docs/reference/commandline/run.md

     $ docker  run -w /path/to/dir/ -i -t  ubuntu pwd

 The `-w` lets the command being executed inside directory given, here `/path/to/dir/`.
-If the path does not exists it is created inside the container.
+If the path does not exist it is created inside the container.

 ### Set storage driver options per container